bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 |							|					|																		|
 |							|					|																		|

 Weights for the above CNN are randomized from a normal distribution with zero mean and equal variance.
 This prevents the model from getting stuck every time I train it.
 Bias vector is set to zero.
-These parameters are shared across the CNN.
+These parameters are shared across all layers of the CNN.

-First layer is a CNN with a patch/filter size of 5x5, a stride of 1x1, VALID padding and a depth of 6.
+First layer is a CNN with a patch size of 5x5, a stride of 1x1, VALID padding and a depth of 6.
 It uses a standard RELU activation function and dropout.
 I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch/filter size and VALID padding.
 The effect of down sampling is evident when comparing the input and output size in the dimension column in the table above.

-Second layer is also a CNN with a patch/filter size of 5x5, a stride of 1x1, VALID padding and a depth of 16.
+Second layer is also a CNN with a patch size of 5x5, a stride of 1x1, VALID padding and a depth of 16.
 It uses a standard RELU activation function and dropout.
 I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch/filter size and VALID padding.

 Third and fourth layers are fully connected layers with a width of 120 and 84, respectively.
 Both use a standard RELU activation function and dropout.